Proportional representation for municipalities

 “Many jurisdictions in the United States adopted either cumulative or limited voting in the 1980s and 1990s as a remedy for minority vote dilution under section 2 of the Voting Rights Act (VRA).
 In most cases litigation spurred the adoption.
 In these cases claimants showed that unmodified at-large voting systems diluted voting strength of people of color.
 People in the racial or ethnic minority made up a significant portion of the population but still had never, or almost never, elected a single representative, because majoritarian at-large elections allow voters in the majority to elect 100 percent of the representatives.”

-Who is currently using PR for their local elections?
+Who is currently using proportional representation for their local elections?

-As noted above, Cumulative Voting or Limited voting is used in over 200 places in the US.
+As noted above, Cumulative Voting or Limited Voting (semi-proportional voting systems) are used in over 200 places in the US.

-PR-STV is used for local elections in all of Ireland, all of Scotland, and some cities in New Zealand (with more cities adopting it over the years).
-It is also used in Boston, Massachusetts and will be used for future elections in Palm Desert, California and Albany, New York.
+Proportional ranked choice voting is used for local elections in all of Ireland, all of Scotland, and some cities in New Zealand (with more cities adopting it over the years).
 A different form of PR (MMP) is used for local elections in London, England.

 Canadian cities must follow provincial legislation which outlines which kinds of voting systems are permitted at the municipal level.
 Currently, only winner-take-all systems (first-past-the-post and block voting) are permitted in each province.